Best MSSPs for Small Business: A 2026 Guide

 Ransomware, phishing, business email compromise, and account takeovers do not just hit large companies.
 In many cases, attackers prefer smaller organizations because they often have weaker defenses and slower incident response.

 For most small businesses, building an internal security team is not realistic.
 A Managed Security Service Provider, or MSSP, gives smaller organizations access to professional monitoring, detection, and response without the cost of hiring a full security staff.
+For a detailed overview of these services, see our guide on what MSSPs do.

 In 2026, a small business typically pays $2,000 to $7,000 per month for MSSP services, depending on the number of users, devices, compliance requirements, and the depth of monitoring included.